danielcbaldwin/danielcbaldwin.github.com/resume.md

 **Macromedia University**<br />
 _2000 – 2001_<br />
 This was a one year University course that taught about Macromedia's products including Fireworks, Dreamweaver, Freehand, and Flash.
-This course also taught access databases, Xml, HTML, Perl, Visual Basic, Optimizing websites, and much
+This course also taught access databases, Xml, HTML, Perl, Visual Basic, Optimizing websites, and much more.

 **Utah State University**<br />
 _2000 – 2001_<br />